JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/implementation_generation/system_message.md

 Notes on the api
 - You need inserters to add items from a belt to a furnace or a chest.
 To connect a drill to a furnace or a chest you first need to add a inserter to the furnace or chest, rotate the inserter and then connect the inserter pickup position to drills drop position
+- if the inserter is putting items into a entity, you always need to rotate the inserter
 - If you input coal to a furnace, the way to check it is furnace.fuel.get('Prototype.Coal') as the coal is fuel in the furnace.
 In a chest coal can be checked directly from the normal inspect_inventory()
 - You do not need inserters for drills as you can directly use the drill.drop_position as the start of the transport belts.
 This only works with drills
 - When you check the inventory of something you need to refresh the entity with inspect_entity
 - Be very verbose with the comments and planning in the code.
 Write out your thoughts and requirements as comments
+- ALWAYS ASSERT AS THE FINAL CHECK THAT THE OBJECTIVE IS COMPLETED